pengutronix/flamingo/doc/content/plugins/feeds.rst

             'type': 'atom',  # [rss, atom, podcast]
             'output': 'feeds/atom.xml',
             'lang': 'en',
-            'description': 'Example Descriptions', # Only needed for rss 'link': 'Link to the Feeds Website',   # Only needed for rss 'podcast_image': 'URL of an Image for the Podcast Feed', # Only for podcast 'itunes_owner': {'name': 'Contact Name', 'email': 'email@example.com'}, # Only for podcast 'itunes_category': [ # Only for Podcast
+            'description': 'Example Descriptions', # Only needed for rss and podcast 'link': 'Link to the Feed itself',   # Only needed for rss and podcast 'link_alternate': 'Link to the Feeds Website',   # Only needed for rss and podcast 'podcast_image': 'URL of an Image for the Podcast Feed', # Only for podcast 'itunes_owner': {'name': 'Contact Name', 'email': 'email@example.com'}, # Only for podcast 'itunes_category': [ # Only for Podcast